Many families are feeling pressure as prices continue to rise and popular products disappear unexpectedly from the shelves.

 Last, measure the effectiveness of your different promotional strategies so you know what works and what doesn’t.

-5. Periodically Assess Your Suppliers
+5. Assess Your Suppliers Periodically

-You won’t have much control over a drought affecting crops or an e-coli outbreak in a processing plant — but you can choose which wholesalers and suppliers to work with.
+You won’t have much control over a drought affecting crops or an E. coli outbreak in a processing plant — but you can choose which wholesalers and suppliers to work with.

-Periodically assess your various suppliers.
+Periodically assess your various suppliers:

 - What are their lead times?
 Are they consistently reliable?